mailgun/documentation/source/quickstart.rst

-Mailgun Documentation
+Quickstart Guide
 #####################

 Learn how to send email from your app, SMTP vs API, verifying your domain, email reputation; we'll explain it all here.

 .. toctree::
    :maxdepth: 1

-   Quickstart Guide <quickstart>
-   user_manual
-   libraries
-   api_reference
-   faqs
-   best_practices
+   Sending Email <quickstart-sending>
+   Receiving Email <quickstart-receiving>
+   Tracking Events <quickstart-events>